Same-sex marriage in North Carolina: Statutes

 On June 18, 1996, the North Carolina Senate passed a bill banning same-sex marriage and the recognition of same-sex marriages performed out of state by a vote of 41–4.
 That same day, the House of Representatives voted 98–10 in favor of the bill.
 It was ratified by Governor Jim Hunt, and went into effect on June 20, 1996.
+The law was passed the same year as the federal Defense of Marriage Act (DOMA; ᏗᏨᏍᏗ ᎤᎵᏍᏕᎸᏗ ᏗᎧᏃᏩᏛᏍᏗ, Dichvsdi Ulisdelvdi Dikanowadvsdi), which banned federal recognition of same-sex marriages.
 In 2025, representatives Deb Butler, Phil Rubin, Jordan Lopez and Mary Gardner Belk introduced legislation to amend the marriage statutes and repeal the ban on same-sex marriages.
 "In North Carolina, we must defend the rights of our LGBTQ+ citizens.
 Marriage equality is a settled issue for the vast majority of Americans, and our state should reflect that reality.
 These bills are about ensuring dignity, security, and legal protection for all families in the face of uncertainty at the federal level," said Butler.
+The bill died without a vote.

 Prenuptial agreements for same-sex couples are codified in North Carolina state statutes and state judicial legal precedent.
 Statutes also cover terminations in post-separation support or alimony when a dependent same-sex spouse engages in cohabitation.
 On May 11, 1995, the House of Representatives passed a bill that added to statutes pertaining to alimony that "if a dependent spouse that receives postseparation support or alimony from a supporting spouse under a judgment or order of a North Carolina court remarries or engages in cohabitation, the postseparation support or alimony shall terminate."
 Cohabitation was defined as "the act of two adults dwelling together continuously and habitually in a private heterosexual relationship, even if this relationship is not solemnized by marriage, or a private homosexual relationship."
 The Senate passed the legislation on June 14, 1995.
 The bill was ratified by Governor Hunt on June 21, and came into force on October 1, 1995.